ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

     :  strict mode

 fo:
-:   Failure reporting options (plain-text; **OPTIONAL**; default is "0")
+:   Failure reporting options (plain-text; **OPTIONAL**; default is "0") Provides

-The valid values and their meanings are:

-    Provides requested options for the generation of failure reports.
+    requested options for the generation of failure reports.
 Report generators may choose to adhere to the requested options.
 This tag's content **MUST** be ignored if a "ruf" tag (below) is not also specified.
 This tag can include one or more of the values shown here, with the exception that "0" and "1" are mutually exclusive.
 If more than one value is assigned to the tag, the list of values should be separated by colons (e.g., fo=0:d), and the values may appear in the list in any order.
-    The valid values and their meanings are:
+Valid values and their meanings are:

     0:
     : Generate a DMARC failure report if all underlying authentication